augustin-wien/augustina-backend/README.md

 ```

 ### Environment variables
-When variable `DEVELOPMENT=true`, demo data will be created during container creation.
+When variable `CREATE_DEMO_DATA=true`, demo data will be created during container creation.
 This data can be used for development purposes.

 ## Keycloak